RECAPEM

 Basic physiology

-The three essential fuels for cellular metabolism are glucose, fatty acids and amino acids.
-Insulin and counterregulatory hormones can alter the metabolic milieu of carbohydrate, protein and lipid metabolism.
-The prominent metabolic effect of insulin on glucose include1:
+The three essential fuels for cellular metabolism are glucose, fatty acids, and amino acids.
+Insulin and counterregulatory hormones can alter the metabolic milieu of carbohydrate, protein, and lipid metabolism.
+The prominent metabolic effects of insulin on glucose include *:

 • Decreased hepatic glucose production ( ↓glycogenolysis, ↓gluconeogenesis, ↑glycogen synthesis)

 The cardinal cellular fuel is glucose in most tissues.
-The availability of glucose for intracellular metabolism is dependent upon adequate serum glucose and sufficient amounts of insulin.
-When glucose is not available, the primary cellular fuel menu flips from glucose to ketone body consumption.
+The availability of glucose for intracellular metabolism depends upon adequate serum glucose and sufficient amounts of insulin.
+When glucose is unavailable, the primary cellular fuel menu flips from glucose to ketone body consumption.

-Ketone bodies are derived from metabolism of fat in the liver.
+Ketone bodies are derived from the metabolism of fat in the liver.
 This process is tightly regulated by a series of biochemical reactions and regulatory hormones.
-Summarized briefly, insulin deficiency and or resistance, glucagon excess and increased secretion of catecholamines, cortisol, and growth hormone (which oppose the actions of insulin), also contribute to the increases in glucose and ketoacid production (figure 1 below).
+In summary, insulin deficiency and or resistance, glucagon excess, and increased secretion of catecholamines, cortisol, and growth hormone (which oppose the actions of insulin), also contribute to the increases in glucose and ketoacid production (figure 1 below).

 Suppression of ketogenesis is more sensitive to insulin than the inhibition of de novo glucose production (gluconeogenesis).
 In other words, the critical insulin level which is required to prevent ketogenesis is lower than the level required to prevent gluconeogenesis.

-The deficiency in insulin is more severe in DKA compared with HHS.
+The insulin deficiency is more severe in DKA compared with HHS.
 The residual insulin level in HHS is sufficient to minimize ketogenesis and development of ketoacidosis, but not adequate to control hyperglycemia.

-The baseline insulin level in an individual patient is determined by interaction between following parameters:
+The baseline insulin level in an individual patient is determined by the interaction between the following parameters:

 • Individual’s baseline pancreatic beta cell reserve